Enalean/tuleap-documentation-en/languages/en/developer-guide/realtime.rst

       "process_gid": 1000
     }

+..
+IMPORTANT:: If you use the rpm package the file '/etc/tuleap-realtime/config.json' is directly created at package's installation.
+    You just need to modify it.

-Create your own config file in '/etc/tuleap-realtime/config.json' for example.
+If you want your own config file you can create a file in '/etc/tuleap-realtime/config.json'.
-Generate a private key that will be shared between Node.js server and Tuleap server:
+Generate a private key that will be shared between Node.js server machine and Tuleap server machine:

 .. code-block:: bash